-One of the biggest challenges is feeling there are so many aspects of your recovery that are out of your control.
-While you can’t turn back the clock or fast-forward your healing process, you do have more power than you realize, starting with the management of your own emotions and reactions in the present moment.
+One of the biggest challenges is feeling that so many aspects of your recovery are out of your control.
+While you can’t turn back the clock or fast-forward your healing process, you do have more power than you realize, starting with managing your emotions and reactions in the present moment.

 Your Brain: A Self-Driving Time Machine